williamgilpin/howto/howto_github.md

     e049541..ee2cb7d  main -> main
     ```

 9. Now that git is working, you can modify and update your local repository, and then manually push updates to your remote.
 To practice these steps, make some changes to your local repository; for example, by editing into your `README.md` file.
+If you prefer a different text editor than `nano`, replace it with your preferred editor
     ```bash
-    $ emacs README.md
+    $ nano README.md
     ```
+    You will enter a text editor window.
+Go ahead and make some changes to the file, and then save and exit.
     Whenever you want to apply those changes to the remote (the GitHub version of your code), first add these files in the Terminal (make sure you are in your repository).
 Since we already made a `README.md` file, you will need to start by staging the changes in your local repository.
     ```bash
     $ git add .